OpenSourceEconomics/econ-project-templates/_sources/waf.txt

 Some points to note about this:

   * The loop over both models allows us to specify the code in one go; we focus on the case where the variable ``model`` takes on the value ``'baseline'``.
-  * Note the difference between the ``source`` and the ``deps``: Even though the dependency graph above neglects the difference, Waf needs to know which file it needs to run the task on.
+  * Note the difference between the ``source`` and the ``deps``: Even though the dependency graph above neglects the difference, Waf needs to know on which file it needs to run the task.
 This is done via the ``source`` keyword.
 The other files will only be used for setting the dependencies.
   * The first item in the list of ``deps`` is **exactly** the same as the target in the data management step.
   * Don't worry about the directories in the ``ctx.path_to()`` calls until the section ":ref:`organisation`" below
-  * We keep a log-file calle *schelling_baseline.log*, which we left out of the dependency tree.
+  * We keep a log-file called *schelling_baseline.log*, which we left out of the dependency tree.
   * The ``append`` keyword allows us to pass arguments to the Python script.
 In particular, *schelling.py* will be invoked as follows::

         python /path/to/project/src/analysis/schelling.py baseline